dotnet/docs-maui/docs/deployment/unit-testing.md

 > [!NOTE]
 > Unit tests are very effective against regression.
 That is, functionality that used to work, but has been disturbed by a faulty update.

-[xUnit](https://xunit.net/) is the recommended test framework to unit test a .NET MAUI app.
+[xUnit](https://xunit.net/) is the recommended test framework for .NET MAUI apps.

 ## Add xUnit tests to a .NET MAUI solution